gearbeagel/SYIAB/README.md

 ## Personal Time Capsule App

-### Overview
+## Overview

 "See Ya In A Bunch" is a personal time capsule application designed to capture, store, and revisit memories for future moments.
 Whether it's a heartfelt message, a cherished photo, a memorable video, or an inspiring audio clip, this app allows users to encapsulate their most precious moments and lock them away until a designated future date.
-With features like personalized messages, multimedia support, and time capsule sharing, users can create, cherish, and share memories with friends and family.
+With features like personalized messages, multimedia support, and time capsule sharing, users can preserve their most precious moments and cherish them over time.

-### Core Features
+## Core Features

-1. **User Authentication**: Secure user sign-up, login, logout, and session management.
+1. **User Authentication**: Sign up, log in, and log out securely.
-2. **Memory Capturing and Storage**: Capture and securely store memories, including text, photos, videos, and audio.
+2. **Memory Capturing and Storage**: Capture memories in various forms (text, photos, videos, audio) and securely store them.
 3. **Future Date Locking Mechanism**: Lock memories until specified future dates and receive reminders to revisit them.
-4. **Personalized Messages and Reminders**: Add custom messages and set up reminders for future events.
+4. **Customizable Categories for Memories**: Organize memories into custom categories for easy navigation and retrieval.
-5. **Multimedia Support**: Playback and interact with photos, videos, and audio recordings within memories.
+5. **Multimedia Support**: Playback and interact with multimedia memories, including photos, videos, and audio recordings.

+## Project Structure

+The project is structured around weekly sprints to implement and enhance the core features.
+Here's an overview of the weekly tasks:

+### Week 1: User Authentication

+Implement user registration, login, logout, session management, protected routes, and basic UI for authentication.

+### Week 2: Memory Capturing and Storage

+Design the database schema for memories, implement memory capturing APIs, integrate media upload support, and ensure seamless backend integration with the UI.

+### Week 3: Future Date Locking Mechanism

+Develop UI components for setting future date locks, implement backend functionality for locking memories until specified dates, and set up a reminder system for users.

+### Week 4: Customizable Memory Categories

+Enable users to create custom categories for organizing memories, implement memory tagging and category filtering, and provide management options for custom categories.

+### Week 5: Multimedia Support

+Enhance support for multimedia memories by developing UI components for media playback, optimizing media storage and compression, and thorough testing of multimedia functionalities.

-### Installation
+## Installation

 1. Clone the repository: